jenniehuang/Co-Edit/README.md

 ## Main Features

+- Users can sign in locally or use Google OAuth 2.0.
+- User authentication with Json Web Token.
+- Use socket.io for real time co-editing.
+- Supports English and Chinese.
+- Setup CICD pipeline with cloudbuild cloud pub/sub.
 - Differentiate every user with different colors in editor.
 - Supports mobile devices so you can update content anytime anywhere.
 - Only host can grant or remove access to your documents.
 - Supports exporting your documents as PDF files.
+- Hosting images on firebase storage.

 ## Backend Technique